Kamilgr1/GEO-Ontology-Framework/README.md

 SEO optimizes visibility.
 GEO constructs the very logic by which the neural network will "think" about your category.

 ---
+## Original Publication & Background
+The foundational concepts of this framework were initially explored and published in Russian.
+You can read the original localized article here: [Why SEO is Immortal — And the True Nature of GEO](https://habr.com/ru/articles/1025344/).

+For a deeper dive into my ongoing research on LLM internal mechanics, AI safety, and cognitive frameworks, visit my [Habr Author Profile](https://habr.com/ru/users/Kamil_GR/articles/) (Content is predominantly in Russian; browser translation is highly recommended for the technical and architectural breakdowns).

 ## Citation
 If you use this framework or its concepts in your research or publications, please cite it: